 On July 1, 2016, Nicco Mele became the director of the Shorenstein Center.
 He previously served as the Wallis Annenberg Chair in Journalism at the University of Southern California and is former senior vice president and deputy publisher of the Los Angeles Times.

 Under Nicco Mele’s leadership, the Center aims to have impact on four distinct areas of focus—each of which are integral to maintaining a healthy democracy: news sustainability; platform accountability and misinformation; news quality; and news equity.

-Today the Kennedy School’s Dean, David Ellwood, oversees an institution with more than 900 students, 52 tenured faculty members and 15 research centers.
-Over the last 25 years, the Shorenstein Center has been one of the most active programs in the School and has hosted more than a thousand speakers, faculty seminars and conferences with leading journalists, policymakers and scholars from around the world.
+Today the Kennedy School’s Dean, Doug Elmendorf, oversees an institution with more than 900 students, 53 tenured faculty members and 11 research centers.
+Over the last 30 years, the Shorenstein Center has been one of the most active programs in the School and has hosted more than a thousand speakers, faculty seminars and conferences with leading journalists, policymakers and scholars from around the world.